Goldmund-Wyldebeast-Wunderliebe/vagrant-diazo-training/README.rst

  $ mkdir training
  $ cd training

-Download a clean virtual machine (Ubuntu 12.04 Precise Pangolin 64bit).
-It will be downloaded and made available to the vagrant-command as 'precise64'.
+Download a clean virtual machine (Ubuntu 10.04 Lucid Lynx 32bit).
 It serves as a basis for your virtual machines and can be reused as often as you like.

  $ vagrant box add base http://files.vagrantup.com/lucid32.box